Write an Article

 Your article should be one of the following:

-• Analysis: An analytical article is longer and should be an in-depth analysis on a topic or policy.
+• Analysis: An analytical article should be an objective analysis on a topic or policy.

-• News: News articles are short and should be an informative and unbiased piece on a recent event.
+• News: News articles are short and should be an informative description on a recent event.

 What to write about?